orbbec/OrbbecSDK_ROS2/docs/source/5_advanced_guide/point_cloud.md

 ## Enabling and Visualizing Point Cloud in ROS 2

-This section demonstrates how to enable point cloud data output from the camera node and visualize it using RViz2, similarly to the initial camera node setup discussed in the [Starting Camera Node](../start_camera_node/start_camera_node.MD) document.
+This section demonstrates how to enable point cloud data output from the camera node and visualize it using RViz2.

 ### Enabling Depth Point Cloud